bricewalker/Hey-Jetson/README.md

 My goal is to build a character-level ASR system using RNN's in tensorflow that can run inference on an Nvidia Jetson with an accuracy of >80% and latency of <200ms.

 <a id='libraries'></a>
-## Libraries
+## Tools
-The (Deep)Machine learning libraries used in this project include:
+The tools used in this project include:

+- Python
+- Jupyter Notebook
 - Keras
 - TensorFlow
+- Flask
+- HTML
+- CSS
+- JavaScript
+- Jetpack
+- Ubuntu
+- L4T

 <a id='data'></a>
 ## Dataset